Data Profiler

 • Data profile: Common statistical metrics for each field, like the count and % of nulls, count and % uniques.
 Clicking on the fields will show more details in the Field Overview drawer.
 Users can also search for field names in the search bar provided in this widget.

-• Recommended monitors: We show monitor recommendations for top 15 fields based on alphabetic order or importance.
-We sample data of upto 10k rows to recommend monitors.
+• Recommended monitors: We show monitor recommendations for top 15 fields based on importance or alphabetic order.
+We sample data of up to 10k rows to recommend monitors.

-Users can get more details by clicking on the fields in Data Profile widget.
+Users can get more details by clicking on the fields in the Data Profile widget.

 Field overview drawer